DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/custom-theme.md

-# React Components - How to create a custom theme
+# React Components - Create a Custom Theme

 ## Motivation
-Although the [React Components](https://devexpress.github.io/devextreme-reactive/react/) are shipped with modern themes and easily customizable themselves, sometimes this will not suffice.
-For example, if your site uses design guidelines incompatipable with Bootstrap or Material-UI guidelines, you will need to develop your own theme.
-It is not a very difficult task because you don't have to stylize all the plugins: for a basic [Grid](https://devexpress.github.io/devextreme-reactive/react/grid),  [Scheduler](https://devexpress.github.io/devextreme-reactive/react/scheduler) or [Chart](https://devexpress.github.io/devextreme-reactive/react/chart) it's enough to implement a dozen of simple components.
+[React Components](https://devexpress.github.io/devextreme-reactive/react/) are shipped with modern themes and can be easily customized.
+However, there are situations when you need to develop your own theme, for example, when the design guidelines of your site go against the Bootstrap or Material UI guidelines.

-## How theming works
+## How Themes Work
-A theme contains only presentation logic, all the internal routines are encapsulated in plugins and contained in core packages - `dx-react-grid`, `dx-react-scheduler` and `dx-react-chart`.
-A core package exports 'bare' UI plugins and a theme package fills these plugins with visual components or 'templates' using [Render Props](https://reactjs.org/docs/render-props.html).
-Basically a theme is just a set of React UI components delivered to plugins.
-So to stylize a plugin you just need to write necessary components and provide them to the plugin.
+A theme contains only the representation logic.
+All the internal routines are encapsulated in plugins and contained in core packages: `dx-react-grid`, `dx-react-scheduler`, and `dx-react-chart`.
+A core package exports "bare" UI plugins that a theme package can fill with visual components via [Render Props](https://reactjs.org/docs/render-props.html).
+Essentially, a theme is a set of React UI components delivered to plugins.
+To stylize a plugin, you just need to provide necessary components to it.

-## Implementing a custom theme
+## Implement a Custom Theme
-For example let's make a grid theme based on the [Semantic UI](https://react.semantic-ui.com/) framework.
-This theme will cover three essential plugins - [Grid](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/grid/), [Table](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table/) and [TableHeader](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table-header-row/).
+Let's create a grid theme based on the [Semantic UI](https://react.semantic-ui.com/) framework.
+The theme will stylize three main plugins: [Grid](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/grid/), [Table](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table/), and [TableHeader](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table-header-row/).
 Theme sources and preview are available in this [CodeSandbox](https://codesandbox.io/s/jmqwvjqw3).

-### Theme structure
+### Theme Structure
-Create a new directory in the sources root called `semantic-ui-theme` with two nested directories - `plugins` and `templates`.
+The theme consists of two directories: `plugins` (plugins that we customize) and `templates` (components provided to the plugins).
+Both of them are located in the `semantic-ui-theme` directory under `src`.

-### Templates
+### Components
-As we saw, plugins do not render UI elements by themselves, render props used instead.
-These render props are listed in documentation with a 'Component' prefix, in case of `Table` plugin it is `tableComponent`, `headComponent`, etc.
+As we mentioned earlier, plugins render UI elements via render props.
+All render props have the postfix `Component`.
+For instance, the [Table](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table/) plugin contains the `tableComponent`, `headComponent`, `cellComponent`, and others.

-#### Handling props
-Sometimes theme component may be simple like
+#### Handle the Props
+If props are of the `object` type, you can pass them to the theme component "as is":
 ```jsx
 import { Table as TableSUI } from 'semantic-ui-react';
 const TableHead = props => <TableSUI.Header {...props} />;
 ```
-Here a component passes props as-is to the underlying Semantic UI component.

-But there are also other components that receive grid-specific data via props and a different approach is required.
-These properties are described in a related plugin docs under section 'Interfaces'.
-Let's take a `tableCell` component for example.
-It receives props of type [Table.DataCellProps](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table/#tabledatacellprops).
-As you can see, some of these properties - such as `tableColumn`, `row`, `value` - are unknown to React, hence we should destructure the props.

-Below is a `tableCell` component illustrating props destructuring.
+Otherwise, you need to destructure the props.
+Let's look at the `cellComponent` [prop of the `Table` plugin](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table/#properties) for example.
+It receives [Table.DataCellProps](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table/#tabledatacellprops).
+Some of them, such as `tableColumn`, `row`, and `value`, are specific to the Grid and unknown to React.
+They should not be passed to the theme component and need to be removed from the props.
+The following example illustrates the process:

 ```jsx
 import { Table as TableSUI } from 'semantic-ui-react';